RiseCareerAcademy/Rise/README.md

 In order to fully run Rise on expo, one must also have a local server.
 Here are instructions to get you started: https://docs.google.com/document/d/1qTC6WCncEo7d6_XF3DdekR6pyNq37f7atdX5i14J3xI/edit?usp=sharing

-This is how to get an ip address for MAC user in terminal: ifconfig |grep inet

-This is how to get an ip address for Window user in terminal: ipconfig /all

 This will allow you to find a matching mentor that is pre-populated in the database.

 ## Setup the Rise Repo